-Kimberly is currently an MFA Candidate at UNC Chapel Hill.
-Her MFA tenure is supported by a Digital Humanities Fellowship.
-Kimberly received her BFA in Fibers as a Distinguished Scholar from Savannah College of Art and Design, and her work has been exhibited across the southeast, as well as abroad.
+Kimberly is an artist and educator living and working in Chapel Hill, North Carolina.
+She recently earned her MFA from UNC, and she received her BFA in Fibers as a Distinguished Scholar from Savannah College of Art and Design.
+Her work has been exhibited across the southeast, as well as abroad.